 A dental crown is an artificial replacement that restores missing tooth structure by surrounding the remaining coronal tooth structure after the decay is removed from the tooth.
 Crowns are necessary when the tooth is broken down to the point where a filling won’t be effective.
 In order to effectively place a crown, tooth structure may be taken away to help create an esthetically pleasing fit.

-A bridge replaces missing teeth without the use of a denture or dental implant.
+A dental bridge replaces missing teeth without the use of a denture or dental implant.
 A false tooth is held in place by being attached to a neighboring tooth.
 In order to fabricate a bridge, crowns are made for the teeth on either side of the space and a false tooth is placed in between the crowns, which act as supports.

 Porcelain veneers are thin pieces of porcelain used to recreate the natural look of teeth.
 To place a veneer, a very small amount of the original tooth enamel must be removed.
 Afterwards, an adhesive layer is placed between the slightly prepped tooth and the veneer.
 The veneer is then hardened with a curing light.